Chief Justice of the Northern Territory: History of the Chief Justice of the Northern Territory

 The Supreme Court of the Northern Territory was established in 1911.
-From 1911–1974 the Northern Territory had only one resident judge.
+From 1911 to 1974 the Northern Territory had only one resident judge.
 Relief was provided by Commonwealth judges from 1961 to 1976, and by Federal Court judges from 1976 to 1978.
 The Northern Territory gained Self-Government in 1978 and by that time had four resident judges.

 The title given to the judge varied in name, as the laws concerning the position varied.
-In 1975 the position was renamed to Chief Judge, with Sir William Forster the only person to hold that position, from 1977–1979.
+In 1975 the position was renamed to Chief Judge, with Sir William Forster the only person to hold that position, from 1977 to 1979.
 Forster uniquely held 3 different titles relating to the same position, that of Senior Judge, Chief Judge and Chief Justice, when the position title was changed again in 1979.
 Since that time there have been 6 Chief Justices of the Court.
-From 1911–1974, there were eight resident judges (not including Forster).
+From 1911 to 1974, there were eight resident judges (not including Forster).